xcape-inc/terraform-aws-grr/README.md

 This alpha Terraform module represents the automatic creation of GRR infrastructure using GCP GCE, Container-Optimized OS, and Terraform.

+TODO: all of this needs some updates since we do things differently

 This module will:

 * Create instance groups with global load balancers for each GRR component